vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 32

 this is a table', and so
-So far the evidence of the Srutis.
+So far the evidence of the Śrutis.
 Approaching the question from the point of view of reason, Ramanuja does not accept the Advaitin's contention that only what persists for ever is real.
 It may be remembered that in pratyaksha, according to the Advaitin, there is only one aspect that persists right through, namely, mere existence or what corresponds to asti oris and that this existence or asti alone is real and that pot, cloth, table, etc., as in the perceptions this is a pot, this is a cloth, on, do not persist, as they replace one another and are therefore unreal.
 Ramanuja states in reply that if an object like pot is seen to exist in a certain place, at a certain time and another object. say, cloth, is seen there at the next instant or afterwards, it does not follow that the thing which does not persist is unreal.
 To put it in other words, the Advaitin holds that only what exists for ever and is not superseded or sublated by anything else, is real.
 Ramanuja, on the other hand, maintains that the reality or unreality of a certain